 In this post I will show you how to install, setup and configure Hyper-V virtualization tool from Microsoft in Windows 10.
-There are other popular tools available such as VMware Workstation which can be used instead of Hyper-V but they are not free and costs you money.
-Also buying licenses for VMware Workstation is an option for Corporate/Business users and makes little sense for Home users.
-For home users free alternate for VMware Workstation is Hyper-V which is free, but there is a catch.
+There are other popular tools available such as VMware Workstation, VMware Workstation Player and VirtualBox which can be used instead of Hyper-V.

 Below is the YouTube Video which describes the process.
 You can start by watching the video.
 Rest of the blog discusses the steps in detail.